-Quick note: This story is a sequel to "Unforeseen" and is NOT a mary-sue.
-You do not have to read the prequel to understand this story but, like with all series based stories, it'll help.
-This site's summery limitations would not allow me to fit the "sequel" part in, so I put it here.
+Quick note: This story is a sequel to "Unforeseen."
+You do not have to read the prequel to understand this story but it would certainly help.

 To new readers, welcome.
 To those who have followed me since "Unforeseen," welcome back!